Independent John Hall T/A Mustang

 First raced during the KENT 200 at the Seattle International Raceway on 20th.
 September 1970, but did not finish after 44 laps (Position 23)*.

-One photo of the car with Hall's crew hanging out the right window with a checkered flag, so it won a race somewhere.
-Likely a Canadian race, but if sb. recognizes it, let us know.
+One photo of the car with Hall's crew hanging out the right window with a checkered flag, so it won a race in BC Columbia.

 Next owner/driver was Hank Boseham who raced the car in A/S from 1973-75 as car # 738 with a color change to yellow & turquoise and Cherry Motors LTD sponsorship.
 Sadly in 1975 this car took a heavy hit to the left front which landed it well off the race circuit and into woods.

-Pete Halford is current owner of this built BOSS GTX 302 Mustang.
+Pete Hallford is current owner of this built BOSS GTX 302 Mustang.
 It was once at Legendary Motor Cars in Canada and sold in 2003 to Pete Hallford, a Canadian living in the UK.
-It's still today (as of 2005) vintage raced by Pete.
+It's still today ( 2005-2013) vintage raced by Pete.

 Pete wrote us in Oct.
 2005: